 Insurance

-Protect yourself in case of an emergency and avoid a potentially desperate situation; you need access to affordable and reliable health care.
+Protect yourself in case of an emergency and avoid a potentially desperate situation if you need access to affordable and reliable health care.
 Inquire about your employer’s possible travel health insurance, and purchase any extra insurance that isn’t covered.
 Bring paper and electronic proof of insurance with you at all times.

 HABITS